 Curie's law of magnetism

-The Curie law of magnetism states that the magnetization
+The Curie law of magnetism states that a paramagnetic substance's magnetization

 C and the magnetic field